ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 A response message can include any number of informational responses.
-If the response control data includes an informational status code (that is, a value between 100 and 199 inclusive), the control data is followed by a header field section (encoded with known- or indeterminate- length according to the framing indicator).
-After the header field section, another response control data block follows.
+If the response control data includes an informational status code (that is, a value between 100 and 199 inclusive), the control data is followed by a header section (encoded with known- or indeterminate- length according to the framing indicator).
+After the header section, another response control data block follows.

 ## Header and Trailer Field Lines {#fields}

-Header and trailer field sections consist of zero or more field lines; see Section 5 of {{!HTTP}}.
+Header and trailer sections consist of zero or more field lines; see Section 5 of {{!HTTP}}.
 The format of a field section depends on whether the message is known- or intermediate-length.

 Each field line includes a name and a value.
 Both the name and value are non-zero length sequences of bytes.
 The format of a field line is shown in